-• AVC and DC Top Up Section
+AVC and DC Top Up Section

-- The charge for the funds (other than Investec Cautious Managed) currently utilised by AVC and DC Top Up Section members is 0.50% p.a., which falls below the charge cap of 0.75%.and seems reasonable based on the results of DWP's survey. - The Investec Cautious Managed Fund exceeds the charge cap, and this has been flagged to the relevant members.
-This fund does not form part of the default investment strategy. - The Total Expense Ratio (TER) of the funds and a breakdown of the transaction and ongoing charges are not currently available but has been requested from Aviva.
+- The charge for the funds (other than Investec Cautious Managed) currently utilised by AVC and DC Top Up Section members is 0.50% p.a., which falls below the charge cap of 0.75% and seems reasonable based on the results of DWP's survey. - The Investec Cautious Managed Fund exceeds the charge cap.
+There is currently only one member invested in the Fund and the Trustee has written to the member flagging the relatively high fee and advising them to review their self-select holdings.
+This fund does not form part of the default investment strategy. - The Total Expense Ratio (TER) of the funds and a breakdown of the transaction and ongoing charges are detailed in Appendix B.